CollinLTT/Overwhirl-2D/README.md

 ## How to Download & Play:

-- The game functions similarly to Geometry Dash where the only action to take in the game is to jump to avoid obstacles.
 - You only need to download the "Releases" folder from the repository to play.
-- Double click the Overwhirl.exe file.
+- Once downloaded, double click the Overwhirl.exe file.
 - To jump press the spacebar.
+- Try your best to avoid obstacles and collect coins.

 ## Features: